debops/debops/docs/ansible/roles/machine/defaults-detailed.rst

   - ``revert``: if a given entry has the ``divert: True`` parameter, the specified script will be reverted to its original state.

+``mode``
+  Optional.
+Define the permissions of a particula script.
+Default to ``0755``.
+  If the script is not executable, it will not be included directly in the dynamic MOTD but could be referenced as a source or resource in others scripts.

 Examples
 ~~~~~~~~